 Michael received his law degree with honours standing from the University of Toronto’s Faculty of Law.
 He holds a master’s degree in development studies from the University of Cambridge, awarded with distinction, and an undergraduate degree in social studies from Harvard University, where he graduated with high honours and was inducted into the Phi Beta Kappa honours society.

-- Co-authored Class Actions in Canada, (Emond Montgomery Publications: Toronto, 2014)
+- Co-authored Class Actions in Canada, 1st and 2nd eds.
+(Emond Montgomery Publications: Toronto, 2014 and 2018)

 - Authored “Manual for Appellate Litigation” in Oral Hearings and Civil Litigation: Tools from the Canadian Experience, (Justice Studies Centre of the Americas and Global Affairs Canada: Santiago, Chile, 2018)